flenniken/statictea/docs/regexes.md

 * [getGroups](#getgroups) &mdash; Return the number of groups specified.
 * [getGroups](#getgroups-1) &mdash; Return the number of groups specified.
 * [matchPattern](#matchpattern) &mdash; Match a regular expression pattern in a string.
 * [matchPatternCached](#matchpatterncached) &mdash; Match a pattern in a string and cache the compiled regular expression pattern for next time.
 * [replaceMany](#replacemany) &mdash; Replace the patterns in the string with their replacements.

 # Matches

 Holds the result of a match.
+* groups -- list of matching groups
+* length -- length of the match
+* start -- where the match started
+* numGroups -- number of groups

 ```nim
 Matches = object